liamlutton/ML/README.md

-# ML
+# Machine Learning

 Storing Machine Learning tests, probably using Jupyter.
+No custom learning software provided in this repository.
+It is a location to test other services.